Ginger Lerner-Wren: Mental Health Court

-Within months of taking the bench, in what has been recognized as a historic administrative order on June 1997, Lerner-Wren was appointed by Chief Judge Dale Ross to administer and preside over the Nation's first mental health court.
+Within months of taking the bench, in what has been recognized as a historic administrative order in June 1997, Lerner-Wren was appointed by Chief Judge Dale Ross to administer and preside over the Nation's first mental health court.
 Lerner-Wren is responsible for leading and coordinating this specialized criminal, problem solving, diversionary court to address the complexities of mentally ill offenders arrested on nonviolent misdemeanor offenses and to improve the administration of justice for those with serious mental health and psychiatric disorders.

 The Broward County Mental Health Court, dedicated to the safe diversion and treatment of the mentally ill, has been featured on Good Morning America, National Public Radio, and CNN, and covered by news media reports and articles nationally and internationally.
 The Broward County Mental Health Court was recommended as a preventative court strategy by Human Rights Watch, Special Report, "Ill Equipped", 2003.

 Lerner-Wren and staff from the Broward County Mental Health Court have received numerous honors and recognition related to the innovation of the Court, the application of therapeutic jurisprudence, and for the humanitarian treatment of persons with severe mental illness.

 The Broward County Mental Health Court, through its application of therapeutic jurisprudence, is recognized as best practice and showcased at The White House Conference on Mental Health in 1999.
 It was the model for the Federal Legislation passed by Congress in 2000 in comprehensive Mental Health Act to promote Mental Health Courts nationwide (Mentally Ill Offender Treatment and Crime Reduction Act of 2000).
 The Council of State Governments (Justice Center) is tasked with the implementation of this legislation, known as the Consensus Project.